gemseo/gemseo-umdo/docs/user_guide/umdo/sequential_sampling.md

 ## Statistics

-This formulation has been implemented for the expectation, variance and probability, as well as combinations of these statistics.
+This U-MDO formulation has been implemented for the expectation, variance and probability, as well as combinations of these statistics.
 The estimators are given below at the $k$-th iteration of the optimization loop.